I Married The Man I Loved When I Was 21, It Made Me Go Through Things I'll Never Forget

 I got such a caring husband and he accepted me with all my flaws.
 The initial few months were okay despite the fact that his mom took it as a personal mission to point out all my mistakes in everything.
 I was told that they have to pay off some debt so I had to give my salary to my hubby.
 I started working from second day of my marriage and my husband went off for a fortnight training.

 Every night my father-in-law would get drunk and I was not allowed to sleep alone.
 My mom-in-law would come and bolt the door from inside.
-I never understood why, but I never dared to question her.Share
+I never understood why, but I never dared to question her.Share this quote

 By the way, I was the only one in my family 'blessed' with a fair complexion.
 And I was constantly reminded of how the rest of my family was dark and not beautiful.
 It made no sense to me, but I took it.
 I was homeless now, basically.
 So, the one home that I had, I tried my best to keep it.